aaAbdulkadir/DevOps/project/setup.md

 ## Method

 - Create a Terraform plan to deploy:
-    - A virtual machine for jenkins
+    - A virtual machine for Jenkins
     - AKS for the kubernetes cluster of the webapp
     - ACR to push the image of the webapp to this rather than dockerhub
     - App service plan
-- After creating plan, download jenkins on the VM and connect it to the github repository with the webapp and configure webhook.
+- After creating plan, download Jenkins on the VM and connect it to the github repository with the webapp and configure webhook.
     - Build the image of the webapp, test, deploy.
 - Deploy webapp to App service so it can be used.
 Maybe requires Jenkins connection to AKS, ACR.